ShivangSingh2003/js-projects/README.md

 # projects
-A repository for my web projects
+A repository for my Javascript projects